 The Project site is primarily composed of farmland and small areas of forested habitat.
-Dominant ecological communities consist of cultivated cropland and roughly 65 acres of woodlands, although the forested areas are heavily infested with invasive plant species, e.g., bush honeysuckle and winter creeper.
+Dominant ecological communities consist of pasture/grassland uplands, forested uplands, and agricultural fields.
 Construction activities and noise may temporarily displace wildlife resources on the site.
 Incidental injury and mortality from construction of the Project may occur to slow-moving or burrowing species, such as small mammals, reptiles, and amphibians that may be unable to quickly move away from the active construction area.
 Tree clearing activity will remove a portion of the available forested habitat and displace birds and other tree dwelling animal species onsite.
 However, this habitat is widespread in the adjacent properties and throughout the county.
-No wetland or stream impacts would occur, minimizing potential impacts to aquatic species.
+Stream crossings will be constructed in compliance with all applicable permit conditions to allow for movement of aquatic species and maintain the integrity of affected aquatic habitat and upland species that may utilize its resources.